Cocktail: Components

 In general terms the most important elements consist of the base, a modifying, smoothing or aromatizing agent, and an additional special flavouring or coloring agent.

-The base will always be the most dominant ingredient.
-It constitutes at least 50% of the entire volume of the cocktail, and always consists of spirit based liquors or wine based liquors.
+The base will always be the most dominant ingredient, and always consists of spirit based liquors or wine based liquors.
 The type of base will determine the style of liquor, thus gin based cocktails, such as the Martini, will differ from whisky based cocktails, such as the Manhattan.
 It is possible to mix a cocktail combining a number of bases, as long as they share essential characteristics, though it is considered "dangerous".

 The modifying agent functions as a buffer for the sharp bite of the base, and adds character to its natural flavour.
 Modifiers can be classified into the three categories of aromatics and bitters, fruit juices (with or without sugar), and smoothing agents (such as cream, sugar, eggs, or aquafaba).
 Modifiers are often used sparingly so as not to overpower the base, Embury suggested a maximum of half an egg white, one quarter of a whole egg, one tablespoon of heavy cream or one teaspoon of sugar per drink.

 Special flavouring agents, including not only non-alcoholic syrups but also various liqueurs and cordials, as well as other ingredients which could also be used as modifiers.
 Like the modifiers, special care must be taken so that the special flavouring agent does not overpower the base.
 For this reason quantities are often limited to drops and dashes.